Words by: Simon Difford

 We say: A good dusting of freshly grated nutmeg makes this old school drink.

-With: Cognac, sugar syrup and a whole egg.
+With: Cognac, sugar syrup, cream and a whole egg.

 We say: A forgotten classic and a serious alternative to advocaat for those without raw egg inhibitions.